 Their ears are tiny holes on the side of their bodies.
-The way they hear is similar to the way moths do, although cockroaches have far more hearing organs than moths do.
+The way they hear is similar to how moths do, although cockroaches have far more hearing organs than moths.

-They can sense vibrations in the air, the ground and even on their own bodies.
-For example, they can actually hear their footsteps.
+They can sense vibrations in the air, the ground and even their bodies.
+For example, they can hear their footsteps.

 Do Cockroaches Have Hair?

 They don’t have any hair on their bodies.
 They are almost completely smooth.
-They do however produce a waxy compound that coats the body and makes them feel smooth/silky.
-It also helps them to keep moisture in their body (in the same way sweat does for us).
+However, they produce a waxy compound that coats the body and makes them feel smooth/silky.
+It also helps them keep moisture in their body (like sweat does for us).

-However, some types of roaches do have hairs/bristles around/behind their head and on the lower part of their abdomen.
+However, some types of roaches have hairs/bristles around/behind their head and on the lower abdomen.
 These bristles are sensory organs.

 Do Cockroaches Have Lungs?

-They do not actually breathe but absorb oxygen through spiracles in their body walls.
-They also use this breathing method to scent pheromones and release carbon dioxide (similar to us humans).
-This is why you will rarely see them panting as dogs do – they simply don’t need to.
+They do not breathe but absorb oxygen through spiracles in their body walls.
+They also use this breathing method to scent pheromones and release carbon dioxide (similar to humans).
+This is why you rarely see them panting as dogs do – they don’t need to.

 Are Cockroaches Omnivores?

-They are not picky eaters, they will eat pretty much anything that smells good to them.
+They are not picky eaters.
+They will eat pretty much anything that smells good.

-Their favorite foods are sugars and starches (e.g fruits, bread).
+Their favourite foods are sugars and starches (e.g. fruits, bread).